xlrte/website/docs/getting-started/install.md

 * Put the binary somewhere on your `PATH`, on Mac or Linux for instance `mv xlrte /usr/local/bin/xlrte`

 Run `xlrte version` to verify it works.
 On Mac, you might have to go into `System Preferences > Security & Privacy` and allow the executable to run.

+`xlrte help` will give you an overview of available commands, and each sub-command will have further help available with `xlrte [subcommand] help` to help you find relevant arguments and functionality.